Medical Malpractice Insurance

 Your insurance rate (premium) for medical malpractice insurance depends on a variety of factors, such as the risks of your profession.

-Other cost factors include:
+Other factors that affect malpractice insurance costs include:

 • Your location